SkillsUSA's Youth Development Foundation

 The group convened in a concourse of the arena.
 A section of an interior arena wall includes a photographic mural dedicated to the community service activities of Lowe's.
 Across from the mural, in one of the food galleries, stand pillars wrapped in pictures of the major programs Lowe's supports, and sure enough, there was the column highlighting SkillsUSA.

 National officers Stephen Lupton and Zia Green did a wonderful job presenting the mission and current activities of the organization illustrated by their own experiences.
 They stressed to the executives that the connection with business and industry often begins at the local level.
-After a question and answer session, Eric Gearhart, Kelly Horton, Chris Powell, Heidi Ambrose and I met with the guest companies to explore specific opportunities to get involved.
+After a question and answer session, Eric Gearhart, Kelly Horton, Chris Powell, Heidi Walsh and I met with the guest companies to explore specific opportunities to get involved.
 There was a lot of positive feedback and interest in supporting our students and attending state conferences, in addition to some bigger plans to attend NLSC.
 The event was a success and I believe Lowe's has just created a new best practice for future Goodwill Tours.

 On the day before SkillsUSA staff met with corporate staff at the Lowe's headquarters in Mooresville, N.C. to discuss several topics including Lowe's-sponsored events and activities during national conference and some potential PR and marketing opportunities including sports marketing.
 In that vein, Kobalt Tools held a press conference during the NASCAR race in Phoenix on April 10 to announce tool donations to SkillsUSA chapters.
 One of the most exciting developments: Lowe's internal communications staff will conduct an outreach to the nearly 250,000 Lowe's employees to find out how many of our alumni exist within the company.